-- We obtained an understanding of all the consolidated entities' activities, and the description of the principal risks associated; - We assessed the suitability of the criteria of the Guidelines with respect to their relevance, completeness, reliability, neutrality and understandability, taking into account, where appropriate, best practices within the sector; - We verified that the Statement includes each category of social and environmental information set out in article L. 225-102-1 III as well as information regarding compliance with human rights and anti-corruption and tax avoidance legislation; - We verified that the Statement provides the information required under article R. 225-105 II of the French Commercial Code.
+- We obtained an understanding of all the consolidated entities' activities, and the description of the main related risks, - We assessed the suitability of the criteria of the Guidelines with respect to their relevance, completeness, reliability, neutrality and understandability, taking into account, where appropriate, best practices within the sector, - We verified that the Statement includes each category of social and environmental information set out in Article L.225-102-1 III of the French Commercial Code as well as information regarding compliance with human rights, anti-corruption and tax avoidance legislation, and includes, where applicable, an explanation for the absence of the information required under Article L.225-102-1 III, paragraph 2 of the French Commercial Code, - We verified that the Statement provides the information required under Article R.225-105 II of the French Commercial Code, where relevant with respect to the main risks, - We verified that the Statement presents the business model and a description of main risks associated with all the consolidated entities' activities, including where relevant and proportionate, the risks associated with their business relationships, products or services, as well as policies, measures and the outcomes thereof, including key performance indicators related to the main risks,

-- where relevant with respect to the main risks, and includes. where applicable, an explanation for the absence of the information required under article L. 225-102-1 III, paragraph 2 of the French Commercial Code: - We verified that the Statement presents the business model and a description of principal risks associated with all the consolidated entities' activities, including where relevant and proportionate, the risks associated with their business relationships, their products or services, as well as their policies, measures and the outcomes thereof, including key performance indicators associated to the principal risks; - We referred to documentary sources and conducted interviews to: - assess the process used to identify and confirm the main risks as well as the consistency of the outcomes, including the key performance indicators used, with respect to the main risks and the policies presented; - corroborate the qualitative information (measures and outcomes) that we considered to be the most important presented in Appendix.
-Concerning certain risk(2), our work was carried out on the consolidating entity, for the other risks, our work was carried out on the consolidating entity and on a selection of entities(3); - We verified that the Statement covers the scope of consolidation, i.e. all the consolidated entities in accordance with article L. 233-16 of the French Commercial Code, within the limitations set out in the Statement: - We obtained an understanding of internal control and risk management procedures the Entity has implemented and assessed the data collection process aimed at ensuring the completeness and fairness of the Information:: - For the key performance indicators and other quantitative outcomes that we considered to be the most important presented in Appendix, we implemented: - analytical procedures to verify the proper consolidation of the data collected and the consistency of any changes in - tests of details, using sampling techniques, in order to verify the proper application of definitions and procedures and reconcile the data with supporting documents.
-This work was carried out on a selection of contributing entities(3) and covers between 39% and 100% of the consolidated data relating to the key performance indicators and outcomes selected for these tests: - We assessed the overall consistency of the Statement based on our knowledge of all the consolidated entities.
+- We verified that the Statement includes a clear and justified explanation of the reasons for the absence of policies implemented considering one or more of these risks required under Article R.225-105 I of the French Commercial Code, - We referred to documentary sources and conducted interviews to: - assess the process used to identify and confirm the main risks as well as the consistency of the outcomes, including the key performance indicators used, with respect to the main risks and the policies presented, - corroborate the qualitative information (measures and outcomes) that we considered to be the most important presented in the Appendix.
+Our work was carried out at the consolidating entity's headquarters, - We verified that the Statement covers the consolidated scope, i.e., all the entities within the scope of consolidation in accordance with Article L.233-16 of the French Commercial Code, - We obtained an understanding of the internal control and risk management procedures implemented by the Entity, and assessed the data collection process aimed at ensuring the completeness and fairness of the Information, - For the key performance indicators and other quantitative outcomes that we considered to be the most important, presented in the Appendix, we implemented: - analytical procedures to verify the proper consolidation of the data collected and the consistency of any changes in those data, - tests of details, using sampling techniques, in order to verify the proper application of definitions and procedures and reconcile the data with supporting documents.
+This work was carried out on a selection of contributing entities(1) and covers between 43% and 100% of the consolidated data relating to the key performance indicators and outcomes selected for these tests, - We assessed the overall consistency of the Statement based on our knowledge of all the consolidated entities' activities.

-The procedures performed in a limited assurance review are less in extent than for a reasonable assurance opinion in accordance with the professional guidance of the French Institute of Statutory Auditors (Compagnie Nationale des Commissaires aux Comptes); a higher level of assurance would have required us to carry out more extensive procedures.
+The procedures performed in a limited assurance review are less in extent than for a reasonable assurance opinion in accordance with the professional guidance of the French Institute of Statutory Auditors; a higher level of assurance would have required us to carry out more extensive procedures.